 National Native Title Tribunal for 'registration' by the Native Title Registrar.
 Learn more

-The execution of the ILUAs does not signal the commencement of the South West Native Title Settlement.
+The execution of the ILUAs does not signal the commencement of the South West Native Title Settlement as registration and other matters must first be completed.
 However the

 Execution of the ILUAs.

-Registration process for the six authorised ILUAs commences, with a three month notification period during which objections can be lodged.
+Registration process for the six authorised ILUAs commenced, with a three month notification period during which objections can be lodged.
+The notification period ended on 16 December 2015.